Perimenopause 101: What You Need to Know

 It’s common to mistake popular symptoms of perimenopause—like hot flashes, night sweats, and mood swings—for those of menopause.
 But for many women, those symptoms start to subside once they reach full menopause.
-In other words, the worst is over by the time your period goes away completely.
+In other words, the worst is sometimes over by the time your period goes away completely.

 Most symptoms of perimenopause are due to changing hormone levels.
 According to the Cleveland Clinic, the beginning of perimenopause is typically marked by the following symptoms: